oobabooga/text-generation-webui/README.md

 * If you want to download a model manually, note that all you need are the json, txt, and pytorch\*.bin (or model*.safetensors) files.
 The remaining files are not necessary.

-* If you want to download a protected model (one gated behind accepting a license or otherwise private, like `bigcode/starcoder`) you can set the environment variables `HF_USER` to your huggingface username and `HF_PASS` to your password -- or, as a better option, to a [User Access Token](https://huggingface.co/settings/tokens).
-Note that you will need to accept the model terms on the Hugging Face website before starting the download.
+* Set env vars `HF_USER` and `HF_PASS` to your Hugging Face username and password (or [User Access Token](https://huggingface.co/settings/tokens)) to download a protected model.
+The model's terms must first be accepted on the HF website.

 #### GGML models